Deep Time Series Models: A Comprehensive Survey and Benchmark: Abstract

 \section{Abstract}

-Time series, characterized by a sequence of data points arranged in a discrete-time order, are ubiquitous in real-world applications.
-Different from other modalities, time series present unique challenges due to their complex and dynamic nature, including the entanglement of nonlinear patterns and time-variant trends.
-Analyzing time series data is of great significance in real-world scenarios and has been widely studied over centuries.
-Recent years have witnessed remarkable breakthroughs in the time series community, with techniques shifting from traditional statistical methods to advanced deep learning models.
+Time series, characterized by a sequence of data points organized in a discrete-time order, are ubiquitous in real-world scenarios.
+Unlike other data modalities, time series present unique challenges in learning and modeling due to their intricate and dynamic nature, including the entanglement of nonlinear patterns and time-variant trends.
+Recent years have witnessed remarkable breakthroughs in time series analysis, with techniques shifting from traditional statistical methods to contemporary deep learning models.
 In this paper, we delve into the design of deep time series models across various analysis tasks and review the existing literature from two perspectives: basic modules and model architectures.
-Further, we develop and release Time Series Library (TSLib) as a fair benchmark of deep time series models for diverse analysis tasks, which implements 24 mainstream models, covers 30 datasets from different domains, and supports five prevalent analysis tasks.
-Based on TSLib, we thoroughly evaluate 12 advanced deep time series models on different tasks.
-Empirical results indicate that models with specific structures are well-suited for distinct analytical tasks, which offers insights for research and adoption of deep time series models.
-Code is available at \href{https://github.com/thuml/Time-Series-Library}{https://github.com/thuml/Time-Series-Library}.
+Further, we develop and release Time Series Library (TSLib) as a fair benchmark of deep time series models for diverse analysis tasks.
+TSLib implements 41 prominent models, including both small- and large-scale time series models, covers 30 datasets from different domains, and supports 5 prevalent analysis tasks.
+Based on TSLib, we evaluate 16 popular deep time series models and 6 advanced time series foundation models.
+Empirical findings indicate that models with specific structures are apt only at distinct analytical tasks, providing insights for research and adoption of deep time series models.
+Code and datasets are available at \href{https://github.com/thuml/Time-Series-Library}{https://github.com/thuml/Time-Series-Library}.

 }